operand/agency/README.md

 well tested at the moment.

 * This library makes use of threads for each individual agent.
-Multithreading is limited by python's GIL, meaning if you run a CPU bound model, other agents will have to wait for their "turn".
-This goes for anything else you might expose as an "agent" if it is CPU heavy.
+Multithreading is limited by python's GIL, meaning if you run a CPU bound model other agents will have to wait for their "turn".
+This goes for anything else you might define as an "agent", if it is CPU heavy it will block other agents.
 Note that I/O does not block, so networked backends or services will execute in parallel.
-Other forms of multiprocessing may eventually be considered.
+Other forms of multiprocessing to avoid the GIL may eventually be considered.

-* This API purposely does NOT assume predefined roles of "user", "system", "assistant", etc. That is a limiting abstraction in my opinion that is a holdover of chat-oriented applications.
-For agents, it is my opinion that we should model the world more generally for them to interact with and reason about.
-In `agency`, all things are equally called "agents" and there are no special roles.
-This introduces some work in integrating with role based approaches.
+* This API does NOT assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.

+I believe using roles is a limiting abstraction that is a holdover of chat-oriented applications. `agency` is intended to allow potentially large numbers of agents and systems and people to come together.
+The concept of roles gets in the way of representing many things uniquely.

+This is a core feature of `agency`: that all things are treated equally and may be interacted with in different ways.

+The lack of roles introduces some challenges in integrating with role based APIs.
 See the implementation of [`OpenAIFunctionAgent`](./agency/agents/openai_function_agent.py) for an example.

 * There is not much by way of storage support.
 That is mostly left up to you and I'd suggest looking at the many technologies that focus on that.
-The `Agent` class implements a`._message_log` array which you can make use of or overwrite to back it with longer term storage.
+The `Agent` class implements a simple `._message_log` array which you can make use of or overwrite to back it with longer term storage.
 More direct support for storage APIs may be considered in the future.

 # Contributing